 Derived from the Turkish word meaning “prince’s pear” (how fun is that?), bergamot is used in traditional Chinese medicine to improve vital energy—mainly to help the digestive system work well.
 But that’s not all.
 It’s also used to help relieve muscle pain and improve the health of skin.

 Bergamot essential oil has been used historically in a variety of ways:

 - Italians used it to treat problems related to digestion, skin health, and fevers.

-- In Ayurvedic medicine, the oil was used to reduce acne, skin rashes, sore throats, bladder infections, depression, eczema, gas—and even compulsive behaviors.
+- In Ayurvedic medicine, the oil was used to reduce acne, skin rashes, sore throats, bladder problems, digestive issues —and even compulsive behaviors.

 While it certainly seems that historic cultures used bergamot to treat just about everything, science has shown that there’s some truth to the medicinal power that it holds.
 Some of the health benefits of bergamot include:

 Polyphenols, especially flavonoids like the ones found in bergamot, are thought to help reduce cholesterol levels.
 For example, a review of studies showed that the flavonoids found in bergamot can increase good HDL levels and reduce triglyceride levels in the liver.[*][*][*][*][*] Another study shows that bergamot had an effect of a 30-percent reduction in bad cholesterol and a 40-percent increase in good cholesterol, as well as a 40-percent drop in triglycerides and a 20-percent decrease in blood glucose.[*]